Skip to main content

 • Try disabling streaming in settings to compare.

-Cherry Studio’s MCP relies on model-level function calling. gpt-5 and claude-sonnet-4-6 fully support it.
+Cherry Studio’s MCP relies on model-level function calling. gpt-5 and Claude Sonnet support it for compatible models — check the capability badges on the pricing page.

 Make sure the selected model supports vision.
-On RuAPI, vision-capable models include gpt-5, claude-sonnet-4-6, claude-opus-4-7, gemini-2.5-pro.
-Check the capability badges in the model gallery.
+On RuAPI, vision-capable models include gpt-5, Claude Sonnet, Claude Opus, and Gemini Pro.
+Check the capability badges on the pricing page.

 Cherry Studio supports any number of providers.
 Add each one the same way.
 The model dropdown in the top-right of each chat switches between them.